Social Icons

 Directed by Clyde Geronimi, Wilfred Jackson and Hamilton Luske

-Disney does it best when it comes to love tales, using animals as the vehicle to pass the message across.
-Walt Disney himself produced this musical romantic animation and it served as the 15th theatrical feature animation from the mouse house.
+Disney does it best when it comes to love tales, using animals as the vehicle to deliver the message.
+Walt Disney himself produced this musical romantic animation, which served as the 15th theatrical feature from the mouse house.

-The animation's tale is based on Ward Greene Happy Dan, The Whistling Dog.
-The movie features a female American Cocker Spaniel named Lady and stray mongrel called Tramp.
+The animation’s story is based on Ward Greene’s Happy Dan, The Whistling Dog.
+The movie features a female American Cocker Spaniel named Lady and a stray mongrel named Tramp.

-Lady lives with a refined fairly wealthy couple who pampers and cares for her, while Tramp was a stray who has gone accustomed to life on the streets.
+Lady lives with a refined, fairly wealthy couple who pamper and care for her, while Tramp is a stray who has grown accustomed to life on the streets.

-The animation focuses on how the two met, and the romantic adventures they got into and how they grew to love one another and be there for each other.
-The animation is done from a dog’s view, as the humans of Lady are called Jim Dear and Darling.
+The animation focuses on how the two meet, the romantic adventures they share, and how they grow to love and support each other.
+The story is told from a dog’s perspective, with Lady’s humans referred to as Jim Dear and Darling.

-The movie plot starts with Jim Dear getting his beloved wife Darling a gift, which was Lady, a little pup.
-Lady grew to love Darling and enjoyed their walks together.
-At one period Lady notices that Darling was no longer giving her the attention she used to get and one day when she was getting all playful in the house Darling spanked her.
+The movie begins with Jim Dear gifting his beloved wife, Darling, a little puppy named Lady.
+Lady grows to love Darling and enjoys their walks together.
+At one point, Lady notices that Darling isn’t giving her the same attention as before.
+One day, when Lady gets playful in the house, Darling spanks her.

-Sad and down casted she is visited by her neighbors Jock and Trusty (dogs) who tell her that the change in behavior is because Darling is expecting a baby.
-They assure her that it is a good thing, but a stray dog passing by (Tramp) over hears the conversation and butts in.
-He tells Lady that it is a dreadful thing, sharing sad tales and making Lady even more upset.
+Feeling sad and downcast, Lady is visited by her neighbors, Jock and Trusty (both dogs), who explain that Darling’s change in behavior is because she’s expecting a baby.
+They reassure Lady that it’s a good thing, but a stray dog passing by—Tramp—overhears the conversation and interrupts.
+He tells Lady it’s a dreadful thing, sharing sad tales that leave Lady even more upset.

-The movie on its initial release has the problem of critics calling it too sentimental.
-But as time has gone by the movie has grown to be a classic.
-Within the movies runtime is one of the most iconic scenes in movie history.
+Upon its initial release, critics called the movie too sentimental.
+However, over time, it has grown to become a classic.
+Within the movie’s runtime is one of the most iconic scenes in film history:

-Crafted by the animators in Disney is a scene where Lady and Tramp are eating two ends of a spaghetti and accidentally kissed, while listen to a romantic serenade.
+Crafted by Disney’s animators, it’s the scene where Lady and Tramp eat opposite ends of a spaghetti strand, accidentally kissing while listening to a romantic serenade.

 0 comments: